 Cypress Hall is the newest addition to the housing inventory at LSU.
-Two years in the making, the opening of Cypress Hall in fall 2015 was exciting for students and housing staff alike.
+The opening of Cypress Hall in fall 2015 was exciting for students and housing staff alike.
 The building is striving to be the first LEED-certified residence hall on campus, and features three four-story towers for 330 student beds.
 The ground floor is an open area with classrooms, offices, numerous study spaces, spacious courtyards, kitchen and laundry facilities, a front desk, and a dance studio for kinesiology courses.

 Located on the west side of campus by The Enchanted Forest, Cypress Hall offers residents easy access to The 5 dining hall, The Quad, Middleton Library, and the Greek Amphitheater.
 Cypress Hall is a leader in energy-efficiency with indoor-outdoor learning spaces, storm water recovery systems, interior bike storage rooms, energy-efficient mechanical systems, sustainable finishes, and solar demonstration systems.

-While brand new and meeting the needs of 21st century college students,Cypress Hall still reflect the architectural style of LSU with a red-tiled roof, ample indoor-outdoor spaces, and 2-student, suite-bath rooms.
+While brand new and meeting the needs of 21st century college students,Cypress Hall still reflects the architectural style of LSU with a red-tiled roof, ample indoor-outdoor spaces, and 2-student, suite-bath rooms.
 The College of Human Sciences & Education Residential College (CHSE) is housed in Cypress Hall where CHSE students not only share a building, but also share experiences in hall programs and activities within their community.
 A portion of Cypress Hall is also available to first-year traditional students.

 - Co-ed res hall with 330 beds